 "A MILLION YEAR" by young Cambodian film maker Danech San won ARTE short film award Published: 12 June 2019 Heinrich Boell Stiftung happily supported the trip of the young Cambodian film maker Danech San to join the Hamburg Film Festival in Germany.
 She was awarded the prestigious ARTE short film award.
 Congrats!
 It’s well deserved.

-Dealing with the Past: Aspects of Trauma and Healing Published: 5 February 2019 On limitations: Lessons learnt and lessons not learnt from history By Alice Murage and Dara Bramson
+Dealing with the Past: Aspects of Trauma and Healing Published: 5 February 2019 On limitations: Lessons learnt and lessons not learnt from history Alice Murage, Dara Bramson

 Justice and Reconciliation for the Victims of the Khmer Rouge?
 Published: 4 January 2019 This research aimed to understand victims’ perceptions of justice and reconciliation in Cambodia and the influence of their inclusion in the transitional justice process.
-By Timothy Williams, Julie BERNATH, Boravin TANN and Somaly KUM
+Timothy Williams, Julie BERNATH, Boravin TANN, Somaly KUM

 The Cambodian Marine Mammal Conservation Project Published: 26 December 2018 In September 2017, Non-Governmental Organisation Marine Conservation Cambodia launched the Cambodian Marine Mammal Conservation Project (CMMCP), the first long-term marine mammal research program in the coastal waters of Kep province, Cambodia.
 CMMCP aims to support the conservation of Kep’s population of Irrawaddy dolphins through collecting missing baseline data that can be used to create tailored dolphin conservation legislation in the Kep region.
 This 2018 report highlights the progress of the project.